-This working definition of confessional governance roots in Max Wᴇʙᴇʀ’s concept of political authority (‘Herrschaft’: Wᴇʙᴇʀ 1922: 122–176, 603–612) in that it characterizes a given political system based upon the socio-political conditions of legitimacy, while understanding legitimacy as submission of the ruled to the prevailing patterns of domination – or, to put it differently, political authority is legitimate rule, with legitimacy depending on the facticity of acceptance by the ruled (on Weber’s notion of political authority in historical scholarship, see ####).
-This definition effectively eliminates a major point of scholarly critique of ‘confessionalization’, which was often (if only implicitly) unconvincingly construed as a top-down model (Lᴏᴛᴢ-Hᴇᴜᴍᴀɴɴ 2001, 2013 gives an overview of the debates). — In order to fully operationalize the notion of confessional governance in view of the late-antique historical horizon, a number of connected conceptual devices need to be refined.
+This working definition of confessional governance has its roots in Max Wᴇʙᴇʀ’s concept of political authority (‘Herrschaft’: Wᴇʙᴇʀ 1922: 122–176, 603–612) in that it characterizes a given political system based upon socio-political conditions of legitimacy, and understands legitimacy as submission of the ruled to the prevailing patterns of domination.
+Put differently, political authority is legitimate rule, where legitimacy depends on the facticity of acceptance by the ruled (on Weber’s notion of political authority in historical scholarship, see ####).
+This definition effectively eliminates a major point of scholarly critique of ‘confessionalization,’ which was often (if only implicitly) unconvincingly construed as a top-down model (Lᴏᴛᴢ-Hᴇᴜᴍᴀɴɴ 2001, 2013 gives an overview of the debates).
+In order to fully operationalize the notion of confessional governance, in view of the late-antique historical horizon, a number of connected conceptual devices need to be refined.
 Three steps in particular are to be taken:

-First – we need a viable path to identify the societal key sectors on which the legitimacy of political authority depends.
-For late antiquity, the key societal groups have been variously identified with the ruling elites, municipal elites, the capital’s populace, church representatives, the military leadership, and the soldiers (preliminary attempts at defining political authority in relation to these late-antique key societal groups, or ‘Akzeptanzgruppen’ in the German academic literature, were made by Pғᴇɪʟsᴄʜɪғᴛᴇʀ 2014: 28–38; Mᴀɪᴇʀ 2019: 49–67).
-The suggestions made so far are too static to cover the different political systems and their complex developments throughout late antiquity, so we need to replace the essentialist definitions with a functionalist approach, identifying the societal key sectors with those social groups among the ruled that in a given situation possess the power to bring about a political crisis.
-This leads us directly to the next decisive step: refining the notion of ‘political crisis’.
+First – we need a viable path to identify the key societal sectors on which the legitimacy of political authority depends.
+For late antiquity, the key societal groups have variously been identified with the ruling elites, municipal elites, the capital’s populace, church representatives, the military leadership, and soldiers (preliminary attempts at defining political authority in relation to these key societal groups of late antiquity, or ‘Akzeptanzgruppen’ in the German academic literature, were made by Pғᴇɪʟsᴄʜɪғᴛᴇʀ 2014: 28–38; Mᴀɪᴇʀ 2019: 49–67).
+The suggestions made so far are too static to cover the different political systems and their complex developments throughout late antiquity.
+Thus, we need to replace the essentialist definitions with a functionalist approach, identifying the key societal sectors with those social groups among the ruled who, in a given situation, possess the power to bring about a political crisis.
+This leads us directly to the next decisive step: refining the notion of ‘political crisis.’

-Second – we need to find a way to reliably detect political crises in order to be able to identify potential erosions of political legitimacy in late antiquity as entry points for an historical exploration into the rise of confessional governance.
+Second – we need to find a reliable way to detect political crises in order to be able to identify potential erosions of political legitimacy in late antiquity as entry points for a historical exploration into the rise of confessional governance.
 Scholarship typically tries to pinpoint political crises by looking out for symptoms like outbreaks of open violence or civil war (see the preceding section), but these indicators, as argued above, are too imprecise when it comes to addressing the disintegration potential unleashed by quests for religious orthodoxy.
-In order to gain a more responsive conceptual apparatus, I suggest that we speak of a political crisis when the state is forced to adjust its strategies for claiming and maintaining political authority.
-This notion of a political crisis has the double advantage of being connected to the Weberian concept of political authority, and offering low-threshold responses for identifying situations in which losses of legitimacy threaten political rule.
+In order to develop a more sensitive conceptual apparatus, I suggest that we speak of a political crisis when the state is forced to adjust its strategies for claiming and maintaining political authority.
+This notion of a political crisis has the double advantage of being connected to the Weberian concept of political authority and offering low-threshold responses for identifying situations in which losses of legitimacy threaten political rule.